The following article was researched by Anastasiia Bobeshko, chief editor at Game-Ace.

 Don’t you wish it was this easy?

-That’s why I asked three of today’s top game designers for their must-read books for learning game design.
-Jenova Chen (Journey, Flower), Hal Milton (Marvel: Avengers Alliance) and Kelly Toyama (Assassin’s Creed: Bloodlines) are experts, and they share their all-time best reads for learning game design below.
-Spoiler alert: Some of the top game design books aren’t about game design!
+That’s why I asked some of today’s top game designers for their must-read books for learning game design.
+Jenova Chen (Journey, Flower), Hal Milton (Marvel: Avengers Alliance) and Kelly Toyama (Assassin’s Creed: Bloodlines) are industry titans, and you’ll find their all-time best books for learning game design below.
+At first, some may not seem to be about game design at all.
+That’s because the game design skill set is bigger than just learning game engines.
+Trust the experts: dig in and find out why.
 Read more ›

 Find game schools near you